The Film Score: Music for the Winter Holidays

-In February 2016 Chicago Tribune film critic Michael Phillips and WFMT producer Matt DeStefano introduced The Film Score, a program on WFMT celebrating great music composed for the movies.
-Daily segments of The Film Score were tied to the Academy Awards, past and present, and the series generated enormous listener response, feedback, and appreciation.
+In February 2016, Chicago Tribune film critic Michael Phillips introduced The Film Score on WFMT, a series that celebrates great music composed for the movies.
+From short segments to hour-length programs, The Film Score has explored recent Academy Award-nominated scores, composer-director partnerships, as well as holiday specials dedicated to Memorial Day and Halloween.
+The series has generated enormous listener response, feedback, and appreciation.

 Michael Phillips is the host of The Film Score, first heard on WFMT-FM (98.7) in 2016.
 He is the film critic of the Chicago Tribune, and a regular guest on “Filmspotting,” at Filmspotting.net and heard weekly on Chicago Public Radio (91.5 FM).
 Michael co-hosted 100 episodes of the nationally syndicated TV show “At the Movies,” opposite Richard Roeper and, later, A.O.
 Scott.
-More recently he has introduced and hosted dozens of films for Turner Classic Movies.
-He has also appeared on “Charlie Rose,” “CBS Saturday Morning,” and many other national programs.
+More recently, he has introduced and hosted dozens of films for Turner Classic Movies.
 Prior to the Tribune he has served as a critic and an arts journalist for the Los Angeles Times; the San Diego Union-Tribune; the Dallas Times-Herald; the St. Paul Pioneer Press; and the Twin Cities weekly City Pages.
 He loves the Bill Evans piano rendition of David Raksin’s theme from “The Bad and the Beautiful” almost as much as he loves his wife, Tribune columnist Heidi Stevens, and their three children.